isomerpages/nlb-biblioasia/_oct-2007/A Historical Review of the Prewar Chinese Curriculum and Textbooks Used in Singapore.md

 in November 2007, the Gallery is located at Level 10 of the National Library.
 These donated materials are available for consultation upon request at the Information Counter located at Level 11.
-Library patrons may search the textbook collection through the Library’s online catalogue at <a href="https://www.nlb.gov.sg/main/home" rel="noopener noreferrer nofollow" target="_blank">https://www.nlb.gov.sg/main/home</a> using keywords, such as title or subject.
+Library patrons may search the textbook collection through the Library’s online catalogue at <a href="https://www.nlb.gov.sg/main/home">https://www.nlb.gov.sg/main/home</a> using keywords, such as title or subject.
 <br><br>